Deepak R Mishra

 Coastal environments have been steadily subjected to natural and anthropogenic events such as hurricanes, coastal development, sea level rise, and over fishing.
 These changes have resulted in wetland loss, water quality degradation, loss of barrier islands, reduced storm surge protection, and decline of fisheries.
 Therefore, continuous monitoring and restoration of the fragile ecosystems is fundamental to life along the coast.
 Geospatial technologies provide the tools to monitor these ecosystems at large spatial scale and in a timely fashion.
 My research includes combining field-based remote sensing (spectroscopy) with the traditional satellite remote sensing to model and map various water quality and vegetation biophysical parameters of the coastal environments.

-Current research projects include: (1) Developing a MODIS based decision support tool for Gulf Coast salt marsh conservation and restoration; (2) Remote sesning of estuarine water quality; (3) Developing semi- and quasi-analytical model to predict Phycocyanin concentration and map cyanobacterial harmful algal bloom; (4) Developing satellite based model to predict biomass and bio-fuel yield from native grasses; (5) Quantifying the impact of the Deepwater Horizon oil spill on the health and productivity of Gulf Coast wetlands.
+Current and past research projects include: (1) Multi-cloud infrastructure for enhancing sustainability via effective monitoring of inland waters and coastal wetlands; (2) Implications of eutrophication and climate change in promoting toxic cyanobacterial blooms; (3) Developing a MODIS based decision support tool for Gulf Coast salt marsh conservation and restoration; (4) Remote sesning of estuarine water quality incuding harmful algal blooms; (5) Developing semi- and quasi-analytical model to predict phycocyanin concentration and map cyanobacterial harmful algal blooms; (6) Developing satellite based model to predict biomass and bio-fuel yield from native grasses; (7) Quantifying the impact of the Deepwater Horizon oil spill on the health and productivity of Gulf Coast wetlands.

 Research activities featured in Gulf Research Initiative website at: http://gulfresearchinitiative.org/2012/identification-of-marsh-stress-hot-spots-leads-to-restoration-tool/